h2oai/h2o-3/h2o-docs/src/docs/develop/sparkling_water.md

 If you have the Maven plugin installed and enabled in IntelliJ IDEA you can open the project there by doing File ->  Open and choosing perrier/pom.xml.

+If you want to build the Perrier project inside of IntelliJ without rebuilding all the base Spark modules you can disable them in the Maven tab: select all he folders except for Profiles, the three whose name contains H2O, and Spark Project Parent POM (root), right click, and select Ignore Projects.